WPP-Public/Potato-ACE/src/asce/components/listbox/README.md

 ## Events

-Listbox uses the following custom event whose name of is a property of an exported object named `EVENTS`, similar to `ATTRS`.
-This event name can therefore be imported into other modules and used to dispatch events.
+Listbox uses the following custom event, the name of which is exported as a property of `EVENTS`, similar to `ATTRS`, so they may be imported into other modules and dispatched or listened to.

 ### Update options

 `asce-listbox-update-options`

-This event should be dispatched if a listbox's options are altered, e.g. an option is added, or the page loads without a list and one is later added dynamically.
-The event `detail` property should contain a single property `id` that contains the ID of the listbox to be updated.
+This event should be dispatched when a Listbox's options are altered, e.g. one or more options are added or deleted.
+The event `detail` property should contain a single property `id` with the ID of the Listbox updated.

 ## Examples

+Each example contains a live demo and the HTML code that produced it.
+The code shown may differ slightly to that rendered for the demo as ASCE components may alter their HTML when they initialise.

 ### Single-select

-Simple single-select listbox using `<ul>` element.
+Simple single-select Listbox using a nested `<ul>` list.

 ```html
 <asce-listbox id="single-select-listbox">